 If you are interested in a bit different tradition of this part of France, in Villeneuve-Loube town you can visit the unusual Museum of Culinary Art.
 It is the birthplace of Auguste Escoffier, defined as “the king of chefs and the chef of kings”.
 There is a typical Provencal kitchen with all sorts of cooking devices and implements, a fabulous collection of over 15,000 menus, some of which date to as early as 1820.

 Then there is a bit more famous town of Antibes, founded by the Phoenicians in the 4th century BC.
 The Picasso Museum is located here, since this famous painter fell in love with Côte d’Azur when he was 39, in 1920, when he decided to move here.
 This is where he stayed for the rest of his life.

-It’s just amazing how every piece of land at the French Riviera has that specific charm related to some certain event or a person, right!
+It’s just amazing how every piece of land on the French Riviera has that specific charm related to a certain event or a person, right?

 *photos by Pixabay

 The full France SERIES